-Some boys avoid obstacles.
+Some kids avoid obstacles.
 Our Scouts overcome them.

 The life lessons learned in Scouting with Cub Scout Pack 334 and Boy Scout Troop 334 form a foundation to embrace opportunity and overcome obstacles in life.
 We work hard to develop a program that includes: